Bathing a newborn baby is not just a routine bath in India but a ritual that has been passed down for generations.

 It is believed that bathing a newborn baby in lukewarm water after an oil massage soothes and relaxes the baby.
 Although many babies tend to cry while bathing, in the end, they are calm and relaxed, and they end up sleeping for a long time.

 While washing the head of the baby, it’s important to do it gently so that water doesn’t enter the baby’s mouth or nose.
-If you don’t have someone to help you, then don’t worry, you can do it on your own too.
+If you don’t have someone to help you, then don’t worry.
+You can do it on your own too.

 Take your time while bathing your newborn; consider it a bonding experience, and cherish the time.

-To wash the baby’s back, the baby is placed on her stomach on the legs of the person who’s giving the bath.
+To wash the baby’s back, the baby is placed on her stomach on the legs of the person giving the bath.
 Make sure to close all doors and windows so that your baby doesn’t feel cold.

-My mother bathed my son for the first 28 days, after which I took over, and to tell you the truth, yes it was scary for me and I was clueless, but taking one day at a time, and taking your own sweet time to massage the baby and bathing her helps to quickly master the art.
+My mother bathed my son for the first 28 days, after which I took over, and to tell you the truth, yes it was scary for me, and I was clueless, but taking one day at a time and taking your own sweet time to massage the baby and bathing her helps to quickly master the art.

 So, mama, don’t worry.
 You’ll be able to give your baby a good, traditional Indian massage and bath in no time.